siberianfox/g2wiki/SAM-ICE-Cannot-Debug.md

-**Please let me know if there's anything else you need form my machine and I'll either post it here or in the project repository**
+**Please let me know if there's anything else you need from my machine and I'll either post it here or in the project repository**

 The SAM-ICE would not debug.
 It would go into debug mode, but it would keep running without stopping on the breakpoint.
 When stopped it was on an assembly instruction.
 Here's a sequence of events: